sodevious/sodevious.github.io/_posts/2014-08-31-sawhorse-media-com.md

 The Sawhorse Media website had been left alone for years as our team focused on building great products.
 So, I decided it was finally time for us to present ourselves in a manner that was true to ourselves and what we were building.
+The goal was to simply showcase the products Sawhorse Media was responsible for.